What is a hypothesis?

 - The more horsepower a car has, the higher its fuel economy

-The p-value for directed hypotheses
+The p-value for directional hypotheses

-To obtain the p-value for the directed hypothesis, it must first be checked whether the effect is in the right direction.
+To obtain the p-value for the directional hypothesis, it must first be checked whether the effect is in the right direction.
 Then the p-value must be divided by two.
 This is because the significance level is not split on two sides, but only on one side.
 More about this in the tutorial about the p-value.

 If you select "one-tailed" in DATAtab for the calculated hypothesis test, the conversion is done automatically and you only need to read the result.

 - Which hypothesis test is suitable for the scale level and hypothesis type?